bouhormq/Naadi/docs/firebase-setup-guide.md

 7. Download the `GoogleService-Info.plist` file
 8. Save this file as `naadi-user/GoogleService-Info.plist`

-#### 2.2.2 Register Business iOS App
+#### 2.2.2 Register Partner iOS App
 1. Click on the iOS icon AGAIN to add a second iOS app
-2. Enter your iOS Bundle ID: `com.naadi.business`
+2. Enter your iOS Bundle ID: `com.naadi.partner`
-   - This matches the `ios.bundleIdentifier` in naadi-business/app.json
+   - This matches the `ios.bundleIdentifier` in naadi-partner/app.json
-3. Enter an App Nickname (e.g., "Naadi Business iOS")
+3. Enter an App Nickname (e.g., "Naadi Partner iOS")
 4. (Optional) Enter the App Store ID if you have one
 5. Click "Register app"
 6. Download the `GoogleService-Info.plist` file
-7. Save this file as `naadi-business/GoogleService-Info.plist`
+7. Save this file as `naadi-partner/GoogleService-Info.plist`

 ### 2.3 Register Android Apps (Two Separate Registrations)